metaopt/optree/README.md

 OpTree provides a keyword argument `none_is_leaf` to determine whether to consider the `None` object as a leaf, like other opaque objects.
 If `none_is_leaf=True`, the `None` object will be placed in the leaves list.
-Otherwise, the `None` object will remain in the tree specification (structure).
+Otherwise, the `None` object will remain in the tree structure specification.

 ```python
 >>> import torch